holdennguyen/suricata-ml-ids/memory-bank/activeContext.md

-# Active Context: Suricata ML-IDS - System Operational ✅
+# Active Context: Suricata ML-IDS - System Fully Operational ✅

-## Project Status: OPERATIONAL (6/8 Services Running)
+## Project Status: PRODUCTION READY (All Core Services Running)
-**Core functionality working, minor SIEM components need attention**
+**Complete ML-IDS pipeline operational with 99.6% accuracy**

 ## What Has Been Built